AbinavRavi/AbinavRavi.github.io/_posts/2026-06-06-Principles.md

 ## Extreme Ownership

 To me, Extreme Ownership means being entirely accountable for outcomes, not just tasks.
 If a critical initiative lacks direction or needs a leader, I will step up, take ownership, and see it through to completion.
-Moving the needle means closing the loop—no half-measures, no dropped balls.
+Moving the needle means closing the loop, no half-measures, no dropped balls.

 ## Collaborate, Don't Compete